 Photo by Marco De La Pierre

 'Fritting' is an intermediate step that speeds the process considerably.
-Glassmakers reduce the quartz to a fine powder and then mix it with alkali salt.
+Glassmakers reduce the quartz to a fine powder and then mix it with the alkali salt.
 In the heat of a kiln, the entire content of each stone is thus exposed to the salt right from the beginning.
 This roasting process starts a chemical reaction between the ingredients.
-The combination is then cooled and 'aged' for several months before use.
-When made from pure quartz river stones and the best Levantine ash, the result is what Neri calls 'bollito,' "white and pure like snow from heaven."
+In the late Renaissance, the combination was then cooled and 'aged' for several months before use.
+When made from pure quartz river stones and the best Levantine ash, the result was what Neri calls 'bollito,' "white and pure like snow from heaven."